-Refer to the school enrollment agreement for the Enrollment agreement Period definition.
-Please note that - Refer to the school enrollment agreement for the Enrollment agreement Period definition.
-Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - 8.
-Students who are late or cannot attend school must contact the Future Professional Advisor and their Learning Leader.
+\\Refer to the school enrollment agreement for the Enrollment agreement Period definition.
+Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program.

+- 8. Students who are late or cannot attend school must contact the Future Professional Advisor and their Learning Leader.
 Day students must message in by 9:00 a.m.; night students message call in by 5:00 p.m. - 9.
 Students must request time off from school from the Future Professional Advisor. - 10.
 Students are required to be in attendance a minimum of 7 hours per day, 35 hours per week for the full-time schedule, 4.5 hours per day, 18 hours per week for part-time students, 4.5 hours per day, and 10 hours per day, 30 hours per week for three day schedule.
 Holidays such as Thanksgiving, Christmas, and New Years Day will be set according to the calendar each year.
-Students cannot bank hours and attend over 48 hours per week to

-- make up for missing hours.
+Students cannot bank hours and attend over 48 hours per week to make up for missing hours.
 If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - 11.
 Lunches and breaks are scheduled for all students.
 All students take 30 minutes for lunch between 12:00 noon and 1:30 p.m.
 Students should communicate with their instructor if they have not had lunch by 1:30 p.m.
 Night students have a 20-minute break.